-2. Access to Core Content Program Models:
+1. Access to Core Content Program Models:

-- CCP Sheltered Instruction (CCP-SI): Teacher provides instruction that simultaneously introduces both language and content, using specialized techniques to accommodate ELs' linguistic needs.
+- Sheltered Instruction (CCP-SI): Teacher provides instruction that simultaneously introduces both language and content, using specialized and research-based techniques to accommodate ELs' linguistic needs.
 Instruction focuses on the teaching of academic content rather than the English language itself, even though the acquisition of English may be one of the instructional goals.
-Some examples of sheltered instruction models may include SIOP, GLAD, SDAIE, and CM.
-Classes using a Sheltered Instruction approach can be designed exclusively for ELs or for a mixture of ELs and non-ELs. - CCP Content Classes with Integrated Support (CCP:CC): This approach has content knowledge as the goal; teachers provide appropriate linguistic accommodations/supports so that English Learners may access the content. - CCP Newcomer Program (CCP-NP): Separate, relatively self-contained instructional program designed to meet the academic and transitional needs of newly arrived immigrants.
+Some examples of sheltered instruction models may include SIOP, SDAIE, and CM.
+Classes using a Sheltered Instruction approach can be designed exclusively for ELs or for a mixture of ELs and non-ELs. - Content Classes with Integrated EL Support (CCP-CC): This approach has content knowledge as the goal; teachers provide appropriate linguistic accommodations/supports so that English Learners may access the content.
+This is not the same as Embedded ELD but may work in conjunction with Embedded ELD as well as with other ELD models. - Newcomer Program Core Content instruction (CCP-NP): Separate, relatively self-contained instructional program designed to meet the academic and transitional needs of newly arrived immigrants.
 Typically, students attend these programs on a short-term basis (usually no more than two years) before they enter more traditional programs (e.g., English language development and/or Sheltered Instruction courses or programs).
 ELs receive their core content instruction in this program.
-These programs enroll ELs exclusively. - CCP Declined Services (CCP-DS): Declined services and not participating in an access to core content programDeclined services and not participating in an access to core content program.
-NOTE: Used only for students whose parents/guardians have declined the access to core content program services.
+These programs enroll ELs exclusively.

+Declined services and not participating in an access to core content program (CCP-DS): NOTE: Used only for students whose parents/guardians have declined the access to core content program services.

-3. ALE Learning Centers:
+2. ALE Learning Centers: